G Herbo: 2018–present: Swervo, Still Swervin, PTSD, and 25

 On February 28, 2020, G Herbo released the album PTSD with 14 tracks and featuring A Boogie wit da Hoodie, BJ the Chicago Kid, Lil Durk, Chance the Rapper, Juice Wrld, Lil Uzi Vert, 21 Savage, Polo G, and multiple other artists.
 The album debuted at number 7 on the Billboard 200.
 On March 6, 2020, G Herbo featured on friend and Chicago drill rapper King Von song named "On Yo Ass", for his mixtape Levon James.
 A music video was also released on the same day.

 On May 14, 2020, G Herbo appears and is featured with King Von on Mozzy's song "Body Count", he participates on the song with a verse and he appears on the official music video, published on the same date.
 On December 18, 2020, G Herbo returned with a new song and video, "Statement".
 In it, he addresses and denies fraud charges brought against him and multiple other alleged associates earlier in the month.
 In a February 2021 interview, Lil Bibby said that G Herbo had contacted him with regards to completing work on their upcoming collaborative effort, No Limitations.
 Bibby stated that he is ready to finish the project in 2021.
 On March 4, 2022, G Herbo is featured on another King Von song named "Facetime" for What It Means to Be King posthumous studio album.

 On March 5, Herbo returned with two new singles, "Break Yoself" and "Really Like That".
 Both songs sees Herbo "operating in a stripped-back mode, with eerie beats and a non-stop delivery".
 The songs are included on Herbo's fourth studio album, 25, which was released on July 2, 2021.
 The album has an additional 16 tracks.

-On July 14, 2023, G Herbo has a guest appearance on King Von second posthumous album or in otherwords, his third studio album, Grandson for the track "Real Oppy" with a verse.
+On July 14, 2023, G Herbo has a guest appearance on King Von second posthumous album or in other words, his third studio album, Grandson for the track "Real Oppy" with a verse.
 Later on October 20, 2023, he was co-featured alongside Nardo Wick on MudBaby Ru's single "Gun Class ll", which also has a music video.